minio/docs/source/administration/identity-access-management/minio-identity-management.rst

 a valid access key (username) and the corresponding secret key (password) of an existing MinIO user.

-Administrators use the :mc-cmd:`mc admin user` command to create and manage MinIO users.
+Administrators use the :mc:`mc admin user` command to create and manage MinIO users.
 The :minio-git:`MinIO Console <console>` provides a graphical interface for creating users.